misdoro/Electronic_load_px100/README.md

 # Installing

+## Windows

+An installer can be downloaded from the[https://github.com/misdoro/Electronic_load_px100/releases/latest](releases page)

+## Linux / macOS

 Python is required to run this software.
 Version 3.6 or newer is required.

-Run the following line to install dependencies:
+Run the following line in terminal to install dependencies:
 ```
 pip install --user -r requirements.txt
 ```